dotnet/docs-maui/docs/platform-integration/communication/contacts.md

 - The `cancellationToken` parameter in the `GetAllAsync` method isn't supported.

 # [iOS](#tab/ios)

+> [!IMPORTANT]
+> Because of a namespace conflict, the `Contacts` type must be fully qualified when targeting iOS or macOS: `Microsoft.Maui.ApplicationModel.Communication.Contacts`.

 - The `cancellationToken` parameter in the `GetAllAsync` method isn't supported.
 - The iOS platform doesn't support the `DisplayName` property natively, thus, the `DisplayName` value is constructed as "GivenName FamilyName".